piyushkumarjiit/HABridgeOnPi/README.md

 For Transmitter: ( GPIO17 | 5V | Ground )

+Note: For my RF plug set up, I used this one: https://www.amazon.com/gp/product/B00M2CUALS to control to contorl these: https://www.amazon.com/Etekcity-Household-Appliances-Unlimited-Connections/dp/B00DQELHBS

 ### Installing
 For installation, run below commands from your Pi terminal (or SSH session) :